Geetima2021/vsdpcvrd/README.md

 ## Delay table of CMOS inverter

 CMOS inverter being the basic building block in designing its delay table for the even corners using skywater PDK is generated below.
+As per the delay value, the ss(worse) corner have highest delay and ff(best) corner has the least delay for the same inverter.
 The details of the same can be obained in this [repository](https://github.com/Geetima2021/CMOS-Circuit-Design-and-SPICE-Simulation-using-SKY130-Technology).

 Table1: Delay table using sky130 tt corner